About

 Even though Colorado Springs was already home to the U.S. Air Force Academy, Colorado College, and the University of Colorado at Colorado Springs, a community college seemed a way to ensure that the boom would not go bust.

-By 1968, El Paso County Community College opened, quickly dropping the cumbersome "county" from its name.
+By 1968, El Paso County Community College (EPCC) opened, quickly dropping the cumbersome "county" from its name.

 President Robert O. Hatton and three other staffers began the foundational work.
 As Hatton's executive assistant, Carol Van Lew recalls, “I was considering another offer to work for the president of a bank.
 But I was really excited about being involved in the development of a new college!
 Working with the first four was really exciting — to be in on the beginning of such a big endeavor!”